ChillerDragon/teeworlds-fng2-chiller/README.md

 Note: tested with gcc5 under debian8, report, if older versions don't work

-MORE THAN 16 SLOT SERVER:
-change these values:
-src/engine/shared/network.h - NET_MAX_CLIENTS to the value you want
-src/engine/shared/protocol.h - MAX_CLIENTS to the value you want(must be the same as NET_MAX_CLIENTS!!)

-AND DON'T FORGOT TO UPDATE YOUR .cfg -> sv_max_clients and your specator slot votes

 start.sh is a automatic restart script for linux... start it as screen ./start.sh.
 You maybe need to write chmod 700 ./start.sh first

-What is new towards openfng?
+# What is new towards openfng?
 -Golden Spikes
 -Support for upto 256 players
 -New Score Display (sv_score_display) that calculates points based on all stats(deaths, hits etc.)